versroot/itu-sdse-project/README.md

   - GitHub automation workflow
   - Dagger workflow (in Go)
 - Model artifact produced by GitHub workflow and named 'model'

+> **NOTE:**
+> The Dagger workflow can be run locally or inside the GitHub workflow—both are viable options during development.
+>
+> The Dagger workflow can run locally and can also be made to produce outputs locally during development.
+But when wrapping the Dagger workflow in a GitHub workflow, the output is instead stored inside the GitHub runner (i.e. a virtual machine).
+>
+> Use the publicly available [`actions/upload-artifact`](https://github.com/actions/upload-artifact) to store the model artifact in the GitHub worklow pipeline.
+>
+> This model artifact can then be picked up by the [action provided](https://github.com/lasselundstenjensen/itu-sdse-project-model-validator), which will run some inference tests to ensure that the correct model was trained.

 ## How will we assess